 Congratulations to our Principal Mrs Beth Petersen as a nominee for the Australian Primary Principal of the Year Award for Outstanding Teaching and School Leadership.
 It is great to see that Education Queensland acknowledges the good work that goes on at Durack.

 Durack is again a Regional winner in the annual EQ Showcase awards.

 Congratulations to all our ancillary staff and to the students - we have been proclaimed the District's Tidiest School!
 This shows great care of and respect for our school environment.

 Durack SS receives a Regional Showcase Award.
-The school's successful submission detailed the innovative use of dragon motifs and themes in implementing a School Wide Positive Behaviour Support program and will now be considered for short-listing for the State Showcase finals.
+The school's successful submission detailed the innovative use of dragon motifs and themes in implementing a School Wide Positive Behaviour Support program and went on to become a State Showcase finalist.

 Read more about Durack Dragons - Safe Respectful Learners